The Church of Jesus Christ of Latter-day Saints

 The church was founded by Joseph Smith in 1830, originally as the Church of Christ in western New York.
 Under Smith's leadership, the church's headquarters moved successively to Ohio, Missouri, and Illinois.
 After his death in 1844 and the resultant succession crisis, the majority of his followers sided with Brigham Young, who led the church to its current headquarters in Salt Lake City.
 Young and his successors continued the church's growth, first throughout the Intermountain West, and later as a national and international organization.
 The church has been criticized throughout its history; modern criticism includes disputes over the church's historical claims, treatment of minorities, and finances.
-The church's practice of polygamy was controversial until it was curtailed in 1890 and officially rescinded in 1904.
+The church's controversial practice of polygamy was curtailed in 1890 and officially rescinded in 1904.

 Members of the church, known as Latter-day Saints or informally as Mormons, believe that the church president is a modern-day "prophet, seer, and revelator" and that Jesus Christ, under the direction of God the Father, leads the church by revealing his will and delegating his priesthood authority to its president.
 The president heads a hierarchical structure descending from areas to stakes and wards.
 At the local and regional levels, the church has a volunteer clergy, and wards are led by bishops.
 Male members may be ordained to the priesthood, provided they are living by the standards of the church.
 Women are not ordained to the priesthood but occupy leadership roles in some church organizations.
 The church maintains a large missionary program that proselytizes and conducts humanitarian services worldwide; both men and women may serve as missionaries.
 The church also funds and participates in humanitarian projects which are independent of its missionary efforts.